zeroc-ice/ice-demos/js/README.md

 ### Building the Demos

-With Node.js in your PATH, run the following command to install several
+With Node.js in your PATH, go to this directory (ice-demos/js) and run the following command to install several dependencies:
-dependencies:

     npm install